|

 daily in our nursery.
 The number of flowers cut will depend on the variety of

 peony and weather.
-On hot days some varieties will flower so profusely that we
+Occasionally on very hot days some varieties will flower so profusely that we

 Always leave two